 Certain ECMAScript statements (empty statement, variable statement, expression statement, continue statement, break statement, and return statement) must each be terminated with a semicolon.
 Such a semicolon may always appear explicitly in the source text.
 For convenience, however, such semicolons may be omitted from the source text in certain situations.
-We describe such situations by saying that semicolons are automatically inserted into the source code token stream in those situations.
+These situations are described by saying that semicolons are automatically inserted into the source code token stream in those situations.